Data-driven methods to discover stable linear models of the helicity injectors on HIT-SIU: Analytic Model

 \section{Analytic Model}

-While there have been studies~\cite{PhysRevE.104.015206, 10.1063/1.4917476,10.1063/1.4919277,Hossack_2017} on the injector dynamics of the HIT-SI family of devices using MHD simulations and nonlinear reduced order models (ROMs), there has been less work on representing the interaction between the plasma and the injector circuits for the purposes of control.
+While there have been studies~\cite{PhysRevE.104.015206, 10.1063/1.4917476,10.1063/1.4919277,Hossack_2017} on the injector dynamics of the HIT-SI family of devices using MHD simulations and nonlinear reduced order models (ROMs), a linear model of the interaction between the plasma and the injector circuits for the purposes of control has not been developed.
 Before this study, the work of ~\cite{kraske2014pid}, which derived a linear state space model of the injector circuit dynamics on HIT-SI3 and implemented a Kalman filter, was the only significant effort.
 To derive the linear model that will form the basis for the LQG control loop we seek to implement, we will begin with the circuit topology for the injector circuits as shown in Fig. ~\ref{fig:circuit_topology}.
 Treating the voltage across the capacitor, and the current through each coil as the states of our system, and then incorporating the mutual inductance between each flux or voltage coil, yields a 12-dimensional coupled system.
 This 12-dimensional system will be referred to as the vacuum circuit model.
 When a plasma is present one or more additional states need to be added to the model.
-In this work we choose to represent the plasma as a series LR circuit, which is coupled with a mutual inductance to each voltage or flux circuit.
+In this work we choose to represent the plasma as a series LR circuit, which is coupled with a mutual inductance to each voltage or flux circuit, driven at or near its resonance.
+Therefore we elect to keep a fixed value for the inductance of the plasma.
 This yields a 13-dimensional coupled linear model.
-The full analytic vacuum model is available in Appendix~\ref{sec:analytic_circuit_model}.
+The full analytic vacuum model is available in Appendix~\ref{Appendix:analytic-vacuum-model}, and the analytic model for when a plasma is present is available in Appendix~\ref{Appendix:analytic-plasma-model}.

+There are of course many ways to represent the coupling between the injector circuits and the plasma as a linear system.
+For example, one may wish to add a capacitor to the circuit that represents the plasma.
+However, this would involve adding an additional voltage measurement to the state vector that represents the coupled injector-plasma system.
+By constructing a more complex circuit, a more accurate model of the coupled coil-plasma system may be derived, at the cost of additional model complexity and the inclusion of additional measurements.
+The methods proposed here are able to be adapted to any representation of the plasma as a linear circuit model.